QTM 350 - Data Science Computing

 Installing additional packages

-• We will install, for example, a few Python libraries with pip3, such as numpy, pandas, jupyterlab, dask, and matplotlib
+• We will use the RUN instructions to install a few Python libraries with pip3, such as numpy, pandas, jupyterlab, dask, and matplotlib

-• You can either see the versions you already have with pip show <package> | grep Version or pip freeze > requirements.txt and then copy the versions from the file
+• You can either see the versions you already have on your computer with pip show <package> | grep Version or pip freeze > requirements.txt and then copy the versions from the file

 • Ubuntu requires us to create a virtual environment to install Python packages, so we will do that too